reacan/digisnacks/content/post/AI-chatbot-in-Linux-terminal/index.en.md

 #### Why I created Bashbot?

-I work a lot in the Linux terminal and it is very handy to be able to pass some quick querries to an AI without navigating away from the terminal.
+I spend quite a lot of time in the Linux terminal and it is very handy to be able to pass some quick querries to an AI without navigating to a browser.

 #### Want to try out Bashbot?